Whenever there is a disaster of any magnitude, psychologists often are mobilized to help.

 - Provide information on how and where to seek longer-term assistance.

-American Red Cross Foundations of Disaster Mental Health Manual.
+American Red Cross Disaster Mental Health Handbook (2012).